Tools4everBV/Hello-Conn-Prov-Target-Zermelo/README.md

 Currently the `delete` lifecycle action is set to _archive_ the user account using a `PUT` method.

-#### Creation / correlation process

-A new functionality is the possibility to update the account in the target system during the correlation process.
-By default, this behavior is disabled.
-Meaning, the account will only be created or correlated.

-You can change this behavior in the configuration by setting the checkbox `UpdatePersonOnCorrelate` to true in the configuration.

->:exclamation:Be aware that this might have unexpected implications.

 ## Getting help

+> [!TIP]
-> _For more information on how to configure a HelloID PowerShell Target connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012558020-Configure-a-custom-PowerShell-target-system) pages_
+> _For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/en/provisioning/target-systems/powershell-v2-target-systems.html) pages_.

+> [!TIP]
-> _If you need help, feel free to ask questions on our [forum](https://forum.helloid.com)_
+>  _If you need help, feel free to ask questions on our [forum](https://forum.helloid.com/forum/helloid-connectors/provisioning/4793-helloid-conn-prov-target-zermelo)_.

 ## HelloID docs